Roadworks and travel disruption

 Our Twitter feed will cover emergency or unplanned disruption that we are aware of.

-You can search by street name and for roadworks today and in the next 2 weeks.
+You can search by street name and view any planned roadworks within the next 12 months.

 Click on ‘data layers’ to change filters for information such as live traffic, road closures and diversions.
 You can see roadworks planned for a future date by selecting up to twelve months ahead using the options box on the map.